Kirby and the Forgotten Land: Gameplay

+Copy Abilities can be upgraded at Waddle Dee's Weapons Shop in Waddle Dee Town.
+These upgrades make the Copy Abilities stronger and give them more attacks for Kirby to use.
+To upgrade an ability, Kirby needs to have Rare Stones.
+These can be obtained by completing special Treasure Road levels found throughout the game.
+Kirby also needs the Blueprint for the upgrade, which can be found in a level.
+After completing the game, Rare Stones can be used to power up a Copy Ability, increasing the amount of damage it can deal.

 The goal of each stage is to rescue the Waddle Dees, who are freed by finding them trapped in cages, as well as by accomplishing certain goals specific to each stage.
 Once rescued, they are returned to Waddle Dee Town, the main hub of the game.
 As the player rescues more Waddle Dees, the town size increases as well as unlocks minigames that the player can compete with others online for the top score.
-Among them include fishing, taking into a part-time job in a cantina, and a puzzle minigame akin to Kirby Tilt 'n' Tumble.
+Among them include fishing, working a part-time job at Waddle Dee Café, and a puzzle minigame akin to Kirby Tilt 'n' Tumble.
 The game also supports Amiibo functionality.